 Data are collected and the submission of questionnaires is monitored through eSTAT (the web channel for electronic data submission).
 The questionnaires have been designed for independent completion in eSTAT and include instructions and controls.
-The questionnaires and information about data submission are available on Statistics Estonia’s website at http://www.stat.ee/andmete-esitamine (in Estonian).
+The questionnaires and information about data submission are available on the website of Statistics Estonia in the section Questionnaires.

 Data are collected with the official statistics monthly questionnaires “Intrastat.
 Dispatches”, “Intrastat.
 Arrivals” and “Exports (sale of fish and crustaceans in foreign waters and ports)”.